emqx/cloud-docs/en_US/rule_engine/rule_engine_save_dynamodb.md

 You could create a new DynamoDB table by the following steps:

-1. Download DynamoDB locally (using macOS X as an example):
+1. Download DynamoDB locally (using Mac OS X as an example):

    ```bash
    $ brew install dynamodb-local